waynesutton/better-todo/README.md

 - **Pin todos** - pin important todos with visual pin icons and sort them to the top
 - **Custom projects** - organize dates into collapsible projects with custom names
 - **Auto-grouped months** - completed months automatically group into collapsible sections
-- **Pomodoro timer** - built-in productivity timer with duration toggle (25-minute focus sessions or 90-minute flow state sessions), sound notifications, and rotating completion sounds
+- **Pomodoro timer** - built-in productivity timer with duration toggle (25-minute focus, 50-minute steady, or 90-minute flow state sessions), sound notifications, and rotating completion sounds
   - **Shift + F keyboard shortcut** - open timer instantly from anywhere in the app
+  - **Duration toggle while paused** - change duration (25, 50, 90 min) when timer is paused in modal or full-screen
   - **Theme-aware phase badges** - Focus and Break badges adapt to your selected theme
   - **Smooth full-screen transitions** - no flash when entering full-screen mode
 - **Unsplash background images** - Optional beautiful nature images in Pomodoro full-screen mode with glass morphism overlay